DIRKGM/DIRKGM/README.md

+# 🙋‍♂🚀 About Me:

- - 👋 Hi, I’m @DIRKGM
+👋 Hi, I’m @DIRKGM
-- 👋 Instagram: Dirk.Meyer.EM
+👋 Instagram: Dirk.Meyer.EM
-- 🌱 Currently i am learning App Developmet (iOS)
+🌱 Currently i am learning App Developmet (iOS)
-- 💞️ I’m looking to collaborate on great projects
+💞️ I’m looking to collaborate on great projects
-- 📫 How to reach me on kontakt@dirkgm.de
+📫 How to reach me on kontakt@dirkgm.de

 <!---
 DIRKGM/DIRKGM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.